Install Plugins

 With Cisco Secure Endpoint configured, you can now manually execute host isolation during an investigation, or allow Rapid7’s MDR SOC Analysts to take action on your behalf if you have opted into Active Response.
 This integration ensures that you can continue using your preferred security tools while enhancing your incident response capabilities with Rapid7’s expertise.

-Microsoft Windows Defender ATP
+Microsoft Defender For Endpoint

 To set this up you’ll need: